NealVanderDoes/SDEV265-GroupProject/README.md

 - Login/Logout: Click the lock icon in the top right to log in to an existing account or create a new one.
 To log out, click "Logout" in the top right to the left of the account name when logged in.

 - Creating a post: Open the website and click the "+" icon in the top right.
-This will take you to the post creation page.
+This will take you to the post-creation page.

 - Uploading a post: Fill out the various required boxes for a post and click "save."
 This will save your post as a draft until you click "publish."
 If you want to access your drafts, click the pencil icon to the left of the "+" icon in the top right.